 - "Hydraulic Fracturing 101--What Every Representative, Environmentalist, Regulator, Reporter, Investor, University Researcher, Neighbor, and Engineer Should Know About Hydraulic Fracturing Risk" A quantitative risk analysis of shale development by Apache Corporation's George King.
 For summary version click here and for complete version click here.

 - Resources for the Future report on state regulatory stringency and maps comparing these regulations on various criteria, click here.

 - Earthworks Oil and Gas Accountability Project's "Breaking All the Rules: The Crisis in Oil & Gas Regulatory Enforcement" is the most-detailed, best documented analysis available of state enforcement practices and their disclosure.
 Click here.

 - Pennsylvania's Department of Environmental Protection, unlike most states, provides an easily accessible, searchable database of notices of violation for individual companices.
 To access the search home page, click here.
 For an analysis of 2012 data, and challenges in their interpretation, see a Fractracker evaluation here.

 - The Groundwater Protection Council promotes information development and sharing among state regulators, as described here.
 GWPC's report on several decades' regulatory experience in Texas and Ohio is available here.

-- The Center for Sustainable Shale Development is a multi-stakeholder project of companies, environmental groups and others that has begun to publish best practice principles for shale energy development.
+- The Center for Responsible Shale Development is a multi-stakeholder project of companies, environmental groups and others that has begun to publish best practice principles for shale energy development.
 CSSD's goal is promoting independent third party verification of corporate implementation of these practices.
 See here.

-- Resources for the Future has published a detailed analysis, based on surveys, describing areas of stakeholder consensus regarding the risks associated with shale energy operations of greatest concern and deserving the most attention.
+- Resources for the Future published a detailed analysis, based on surveys, describing areas of stakeholder consensus regarding the risks associated with shale energy operations of greatest concern and deserving the most attention.
 See here.